 |

-The Environment page is where you manage the VM, env
+The Environment page is where you manage the sandbox, env

 variables, connected repos, and SSH access.
 Start there.